This page is a collection of our most frequently asked questions here at Ashland.

-- *There is now a small application fee.
-We, unfortunately have had to change how we accept applications in order to reduce the sheer number of junk and/or non-serious applications received with each and every litter announcement.
-The application/screening process is very detailed and extremely time consuming to say the least.
+- Unfortunately we have had to change how we accept applications in order to reduce the sheer number of junk and/or non-serious applications received with each and every litter announcement.
+The application/screening process is detailed and extremely time consuming for me.

 - Those applicants approved, will move onto a tentative waiting list until we can fulfill your request for a pup either from our current litter or a future litter (this application fee is NOT to be construed as a deposit to secure a puppy).
 The application fee will be deducted from the final balance due at pick-up.
 If you’re impatient, want a puppy NOW or feel you can’t wait, then please forego our application process.
 If we don’t have a pup for you within ONE year from the date we received your application, your application fee is refundable.
 If for any reason we don’t approve your application, then your application fee is refunded.
 We will ONLY accept a very limited number of applications PER YEAR.
 We absolutely do require a new application before we agree to place a dog or puppy with anyone unless you’re one of our repeat clients.
 Repeat clients do not have to pay an application fee.
 The application process helps us determine if an Ashland puppy or dog would be suitable for your home and lifestyle.
 We have a set criteria for placement of our puppies.
 Those not approved, doesn't mean we think they would be bad owners, rather it comes down to maybe a space issue or owner philosophies, lifestyle, work schedules and many other factors.
 Not everyone is best suited for a dog, let alone a Labrador or a young puppy.